shukla-vishal/geocoding-with-python/README.md

 As compared to traditional address systems, geocoding has some advantages such as-

 High Precision & Accuracy:

-Traditional address systems can be sometime unprecise, and it can contain spelling mistakes due to inevitable human errors.

-geocoding, on the other hand, is more precise and accurate and therefore does not create confusion.
+Traditional address systems can be sometime unprecise, and it can contain spelling mistakes due to inevitable human errors. geocoding, on the other hand, is more precise and accurate and therefore does not create confusion.

 Geocoding makes it easy with the universal acceptable system.
 Data is guaranteed to be consistent, straightforward and clear.

-Let’s Begin !!
-In this tutorial, we will use the table from Wikipedia
+In this, we will use the table from Wikipedia

 We will geocode the addresses of National Parks In India